Roll-Rumble/Stones/report.md

 The system architecture, as shown in Fig 1.1, depicts interactions between two clients, each controlling a ball in the game through a DE10-Lite board.
 The accelerometer on the board sends data to the Nios II processor, which then filters the data using a 49-taps hardware FIR filter on the board.
 This filtered data guides the motion of the ball in our fully custom game engine, running at a 20 FPS tick rate, handling physics; as well as rendering via OpenGL.

+Communication occurs via both UDP and TCP connections.
+TCP ensures secure initial connection setup, while UDP provides low-latency updates for game data.

+On the server, the main thread receives UDP data from clients, updating player positions, processing game logic, and writing position data to a database.
+Separate threads handle database access for each client to maintain responsiveness.
+The main thread synchronizes data between clients for multiplayer functionality.

 ## Design decisions

 We have decided to make our own FIR filter.
 We wrote a custom verilog file and connected it using PIO.
 This way all the multiplications and additions are happenning in paralell.